Skip to navigation

 Doing the Walk Yourself: Frequently Asked Questions

 Welcome to my FAQ for those planning their own Land's End to John o'Groats walk.
-If you have a question about the walk that isn't answered here, feel free to ask it in my Guestbook and I'll do my best to help.
+If you have a question about the walk that isn't answered here, feel free to contact me and I'll do my best to help.

 Planning your Route